STANDARD 13.

 Offence refers to a violation of statute or law (e.g., Criminal Code of Canada) as determined by a court.
 Members are required to report any charges or findings of guilt for offences that are relevant to their suitability to practice.[2]

 Patient/client refer to individuals and their families requiring care or services.
-This may also include his/her substitute decision-maker or guardian.[3]
+This may also include their substitute decision-maker or guardian.[3]

 Professional attire refers to a dress code and personal hygiene that is suitable/acceptable in the workplace and not offensive to patients/clients.